Meeting Location

 You can use the link below to see the menu now.
-On the 23rd you can place your order as a “pick up”.
+On the day of the meeting you can place your order as a “pick up”.
 When selecting a time, pick the latest time and just note you are with the radio club.
 This will help them expedite orders and make sure we get everyone served before the meeting starts.

 https://millersbbqcafe.square.site